lah7/sims2-4k-ui-patch/README.md

     python -m unittest discover ./tests/

-This checks the package read, write and compression procedures are working correctly.
+This checks the modules and compression procedures are working correctly.

 ## License